Pac-12 Women's Volleyball coaches launch Diversity Mentorship Program

 “We are passionate about collaborating with aspiring college coaches that can positively impact the lives of student-athletes,” added Oregon head coach Matt Ulmer.
 “We recognize that there is so much that we can learn from each other.
 We are excited to share our perspectives and experiences as well as receive different perspectives and experiences.”

 Starting in January 2021, six mentees will be selected for the program from an applicant pool to consist of minority graduating seniors or coaches who are early in their careers, passionate about coaching women's volleyball, and interested in getting experience at the highest collegiate level, with special consideration given to student-athletes from Pac-12 schools or HBCUs.
-Online applications will be available starting in October and accepted through Dec.
+Online applications are now available on the Pac-12's Teamwork Online site and will be accepted through Dec.
 1.

 Elements of the Diversity Mentorship Program will include seasonal trips to Pac-12 campuses for in-person training as well as regular meetings with assigned coaching staffs and program administrators, six live-lesson and discussion sessions with True North Sports’ leadership development, and AVCA membership and educational and diversity programming at the organization’s annual convention.
 The mentees will serve in non-coaching capacities, and all elements will be funded through Pac-12 coaching staffs as well as donations from friends of Pac-12 women’s volleyball programs.